 When you’re on a long-haul cross-country trip, having a smaller RV will come in handy more often than you think as your travel plans shift and flex.

 Many new RVers end up just a few feet shy of RV bliss.
-As you shop for an RV, it may be helpful to think of your new RV as a vehicle first and a living space second.
+As you shop for an RV, whether you’re selling or trading in an old one or buying brand new, it may be helpful to think of your new RV as a vehicle first and a living space second.
 A slightly smaller rig could open up more options for your RV travels.